-Everyone loves to see a hard bastard playing for their team – and Arsenal, Liverpool and Manchester United have benefitted from some of the best in the Premier League era.
+Everyone loves to see a hard bastard representing their team – and Arsenal, Liverpool and Manchester United have all benefitted from some of the best during the Premier League era.

 They’re something of a dying breed, but the 1990s were a breeding ground for tough tackles and bust-ups aplenty.

 It certainly isn’t a definitive list, but here are some of the most famous and most brutal hard men to play in the Premier League.

 Former Manchester United captain Keane was infamous for his hard-man image, with his bust-ups with Patrick Vieira and that revenge tackle on Alf-Inge Haaland just two examples.

 So much was his ferocious nature that he could frighten anyone, with former referee Mark Clattenburg saying: “I still smile at the first time I came across Roy Keane.